 Cryptocurrencies have always been a very Libertarian idea—a simple way to anonymously exchange value without the use of financial or governmental intermediaries.
 While some conservatives can appreciate those ideals, cryptocurrencies have been primarily embraced by liberal-leaning tech companies and their founders.

-The result has been a complex relationship between politicians and cryptocurrencies.
+The result has been a complex relationship between presidential candidates and cryptocurrencies.
 Some politicians are concerned about asset bubbles, money laundering, and even the demise of the U.S. dollar while others believe that blockchain and cryptocurrencies are critical to the future.
 Crypto support isn't uniform in either party—it largely depends on the individual.

 Trump Isn't a Fan of Crypto